 When was the last time this came out?
 Always a pleasure to see this appear on the New Comics List.

 I never watched 24, so the comparisons some have made mean nothing to me.
 Even if Erskine isn’t at his best, the first issue was taut stuff, so looking forward to more.

 Hopefully, Kitson is back on art duties, as we see what happens next in this interesting take on the LSH.

-Bendis & Maleev have had a great run on DD and this last arc looks like it will be no different.
+Bendis & Maleev have had a great run on Daredevil and this last arc looks like it will be no different.

 And now, a few comments on the solicitations by the big three companies for December.

 Image try their best to be different and interesting but someone should have told them that the phone conversation thing was not funny.
 Really.
 Marc Silvestri wimps out on Hunter-Killer, with Eric Basaldua providing the interior pencils for issue 8.
 Wasn’t this supposed to be his return to drawing regularly?
 Or perhaps I’m being too harsh.
 After 3 issues (has #1 come out yet?), V.I.C.E. is, apparently, already an ‘ongoing hit series!’, which I’m sure is news to the rest of the world.
 And I’ll avoid the easy joke in Best of Michael Turner being a very small book.
 Damn.